Albert Lea woman struck, killed by train in Wisconsin - Albert Lea Tribune

 Albert Lea woman struck, killed by train in Wisconsin

-ALMA, Wisconsin — An Albert Lea woman walking to the Mississippi River to fish was struck and killed by a train in western Wisconsin.
+A 70-year-old Albert Lea woman was killed Saturday afternoon when she was truck by a train in western Wisconsin.

-Buffalo County sheriff’s authorities said Linda Sanden, 70, of Albert Lea was walking with fishing gear and accompanied by a family member when an eastbound Burlington Northern Santa Fe train struck her early Saturday afternoon in Alma.
+The Buffalo County Sheriff’s Office stated Linda Sanden was walking with fishing gear across railroad tracks in Alma, Wisconsin, near the Mississippi River, at about 12:23 p.m., when she was struck by an eastbound Burlington Northern Santa Fe train.
+The crossing was near the 300 block of South Main Street, which people commonly use for fishing.

-The sheriff’s office said the train crew used its warning devices to get Sanden’s attention and tried to stop but was unable to avoid hitting her, the Star Tribune reported.
+Authorities said initial investigation of the incident indicated Sanden and a family member were getting ready to go fishing.

 Daily COVID-19 update: Number of newly confirmed cases across state jumps